 LONG TERM OPTIONS

-Long Term Options are binary option contracts with time-frames from one week up to ten months.
+Long Term Options are financial trade contracts with time-frames from one week up to ten months.

 The sum of all your open positions, (i.e., contracts already placed which are not yet expired).

-One Touch binary options are contracts in which the trader stays in-the-money if the underlying asset reaches a predefined strike price prior to the contract expiry time.
+One Touch trading are contracts in which the trader stays in-the-money if the underlying asset reaches a predefined strike price prior to the contract expiry time.
 This is a unique feature as the result is determined during the trade rather than at the end of the trade.